Comparison of Network Connection Methods

 • Can route internet-bound traffic as well as traffic to private resources.

-• Support VPN, branch-to-branch, and Zero trust network access (client-based and browser-based) connections.
+• Support VPN, branch-to-branch, and Zero Trust Access (client-based and browser-based) connections.

 • Require networking devices on your network that can initiate IPSec tunnels.
 See Device Compatibility and Network Tunnels.